Brandon-Rozek/website/content/research/clusteranalysis/notes/lec1.md

 However, the use of a correlation coefficient can be justified for situations where all of the variables have been measured on the same scale and precise values taken are important only to the extent that they provide information about the subject's relative profile

-<u>Example:</u> In classifying animals or plants, the absolute size of the organisms or their parts are often less important than their shapes.
+**Example:** In classifying animals or plants, the absolute size of the organisms or their parts are often less important than their shapes.
 In such studies the investigator requires a dissimilarity coefficient that takes the value zero if and only if two individuals' profiles are multiples of each other.
 The angular separation dissimilarity measure has this property.

 **Further considerations**